Sage/sageone_api_ruby_sample/README.md

-# Sage Business Cloud Ruby API Sample application
+# Sage Business Cloud Accounting Ruby API Sample application

 Sample application that integrates with Sage Business Cloud Accounting via the Sage API.

-Authentication with Sage is handled in the [Controller](app/controllers/sage_one_controller.rb).
+Authentication with Sage is handled in the [Controller](app/controllers/sage_accounting_controller.rb).

 ## Run the app locally